URGENT ALERT

 Supporting Orphans and Vulnerable Children

 Project HOPE helps local organizations and state governments plan for, finance, deliver, and monitor services to protect and care for orphans and vulnerable children (OVC) impacted by HIV/AIDS.
-We assist local and state governments with healthcare data management and train health workers.
+We assist local and state governments with health care data management and train health workers.
 This includes critical work around maternal, newborn, and child health.
 Project HOPE also focuses on training health workers, improving data collection, and delivering basic services for impacted communities.

 Expanding Reproductive, Maternal, Newborn, and Child Health